HistoriaOffical/historia-wallet/README.md

-Welcome to _Dash Wallet_, a standalone Dash payment app for your Android device!
+Welcome to _Historia Wallet_, a standalone Historia  app for your Android device!

 This project contains several sub-projects: